Issues with our phones

 The Scottish Government has produced guidance for businesses in Scotland on physical distancing, including the closure of all retailers that sell non-essential goods and other non-essential premises due to the COVID-19 outbreak.
 They have also produced guidance for businesses and employers, including some sector specific guidance.

 Current Scottish Government advice remains that businesses whose work is not essential to tackling COVID-19 should not be reopening.
+Further sector guidance will be published in due course.

 Health and Safety Executive advice